 All files associated with a dataset should be collected into a single directory.
-A path to the local copy of this directory must be provided using the data_dir key.
+A path to the local copy of this directory can be provided using the data_dir key.
 You may specify data_dir as an absolute path (e.g., C:\Users\me\folder) or as a path relative to the metadata file (e.g., folder).
+If left unspecified, the directory containing the metadata file is used.

 Paths to individual files within the dataset are provided using keys listed below.
 These paths should be given relative to data_dir.
 If data_dir is flat (no subdirectories), these should be simply the file names.
-Only data_file is required.